 What Is Object Permanence?

 Object permanence is the idea that places, objects, and people still continue to exist after we cannot perceive them.
 It’s just one piece of Jean Piaget’s Theory of Cognitive Development.
-Object permanence helps you understand that when things left the room or are hidden, they still continued to exist.
+When this is developed, babies understand that when things left the room or are hidden, they still continued to exist.

 One classic idea of object permanence is playing “peek-a-boo.”
 When you are an adult and you see another adult covering their face with a blanket, you know that the adult still exists.
 This certainly makes peek-a-boo less exciting, but it helps reassure you that the person is not gone forever.